AruDoon/Smorphi_BlockCode_Template/README.md

 I created this code where the program behaves at least somewhat the same as the one on the WefaaaRobotics Imaginary Smorphi Simulation.

+NOTE:
+Thise repository not also includes all the needed library to run the smorphi code.
+Simply clond or download and extract into your ArduinoIDE folder location

 ---

 ### How To Use??